TurboCoder13/py-lintro/docs/tool-analysis/eslint-analysis.md

 ESLint is configured with:

-- **Priority**: 50 (lower than formatters like Prettier, which have priority 80)
+- **Priority**: 50 (lower numeric priority values run first)
 - **Tool Type**: LINTER
 - **Conflicts**: None (can run alongside formatters)
-- **Execution Order**: Runs after formatters due to lower priority
+- **Execution Order**: Runs after formatters like Prettier (priority 10) due to higher priority value

+Prettier has priority 10 and ESLint has priority 50, meaning Prettier runs before ESLint since lower numeric priority values execute first.
+Hadolint also uses priority 50, so it runs alongside ESLint.
 This ensures that formatting happens before linting, which is the recommended workflow.